The 2017 East Devon Parliamentary Election Result

 What does Independent mean?

 I am a true Independent in that I am not part of a political party and never have been.
-My campaign team, leaflet distributors and campaigners are volunteers.
-We have raised money in past elections through hundreds of donations from kind local people.
+My campaign team, leaflet distributors and campaigners are all volunteers.
+We have raised money in past elections through hundreds of donations thanks to the generosity of local residents.

 I am an Independent because it gives me the ability to represent people without being required to follow a party line.
-Every MP has the right to vote in the Commons but are often obliged to vote against their own beliefs in order to support their party.
+Every MP has the right to vote in the Commons, but most are often obliged to vote against their own beliefs in order to support their party.

-I would always be able to form my own views and would do my best to represent East Devon.
+I would always be free to form my own views and would do my best to represent East Devon.
 In a hung Parliament in particular, every vote counts.

 About my role as a Devon County Councillor

-I was elected to Devon County Council in May 2013, with 2970 votes (a 74 per cent share).
+I was elected to Devon County Council in May 2013, with 2970 votes (a 74% share).
 I replaced former Independent county councillor, Roger Giles, in 2013, who has encouraged me every step of the way and is still part of my campaign team.

-I am a member of the Health and Adult Care Scrutiny Committee and protecting our precious NHS services, including our community hospitals has been a big focus of my time on this committee.
+I am a member of the Health and Adult Care Scrutiny Committee.
+Protecting our precious NHS services, including our community hospitals has been a big focus of my time on this committee.
 I have chaired a review into paid care in people’s homes, following hundreds of community hospital bed closures.
-It found that services were very stretched, especially care of the dying.
+The review found that services were very stretched, especially end-of-life care.

 You can read the full report here

-I will chair a review into how unpaid carers are faring in the summer of 2019, after conducting some research which concerned me about how people are managing to care for others, while still making ends meet.
+During the summer of 2019 I chaired a review into how unpaid carers are faring, having conducted some research which concerned me, into how people are managing to care for others, while still making ends meet.

-One big success of mine has been Devon County Council’s wildflower verge policy, which was launched in May 2019, following my pilot of three verges in my ward in 2013.
-With a continuing catastrophic decline in insects, it is more vital than ever that the use of pesticides are drastically limited and we all encourage pollinator friendly plants in our gardens.
+One big success has been Devon County Council’s wildflower verge policy, which was launched in May 2019, following my pilot of three verges in my own ward in 2013.
+With a continuing catastrophic decline in insects, it is more vital than ever that the use of pesticides is drastically limited and we all encourage pollinator friendly plants in our gardens.

 What I stand for